openshift/ci-docs/content/en/docs/architecture/branching.md

 Use [this spreadsheet](https://docs.google.com/spreadsheets/u/1/d/19bRYespPb-AvclkwkoizmJ6NZ54p9iFRn6DGD8Ugv2c/edit#gid=0) to view the planned dates but be advised that they may slip, so keep an eye out on the aos-devel mailing list as well.

 ## How do I opt my repository into automated branching?
-Ensure that the promotion stanza in your `ci-operator` configuration is pointing to the latest OCP release.
+Ensure that the promotion stanza in your `ci-operator` configuration for your [default branch][default-branch] is pointing to the latest OCP release.
 For example:

 {{< highlight yaml >}}
 promotion: